casys-kaist/slow-memory-emulation/README.md

 usage of a workload is lower than the throttled memory bandwidth.
 Therefore, in addition to memory bandwidth throttling, memory bandwidth saturation is used.
 * We borrow the core mechanism of memory bandwidth throttling from [Quartz](https://github.com/HewlettPackard/quartz).
+Quartz writes a specific to a designated address (0x190 in the example below) to throttle the memory bandwidth.

 ## How to Use
 * First, choose the target idle latency that you want (300ns).